Gr\"obner fans of Hibi ideals, generalized Hibi ideals and flag varieties: Distributive lattices and Hibi ideals

 \section{Distributive lattices and Hibi ideals}

-For any distributive lattice the monomial ideal spanned by non-standard monomials is an initial ideal of the Hibi ideal.
+For any finite distributive lattice the monomial ideal spanned by non-standard monomials is an initial ideal of the Hibi ideal.
 In this section we introduce these notions and give an explicit description of the corresponding maximal cone in the Gr\"obner fan of the Hibi ideal.

-Let $(\mL,\lor,\land)$ be a finite distributive lattice with induced order relation $<$ (so, for instance, $a=b\lor c$ is the $<$-minimal element such that $b<a$ and $c<a$).
+Let $(\mL,\lor,\land)$ be a finite distributive lattice with induced order relation $<$, so, for instance, $a=b\lor c$ is the minimal (with respect to $<$) element for which $b<a$ and $c<a$.
 For each $a\in\mL$ introduce the variable $X_a$ and consider the polynomial ring $R(\mL)=\bC[\{X_a,a\in\mL\}]$.
 The \textit{Hibi ideal} of $\mL$ is the ideal $I^h(\mL)\subset R(\mL)$ generated by the elements for all $a,b\in\mathcal L$.
-Note that $d(a,b)\neq 0$ if and only if $a$ and $b$ are $<$-incomparable.
+Note that $d(a,b)\neq 0$ if and only if $a$ and $b$ are incomparable with respect to $<$.
 This notion originates from~\cite{H} (it is not to be confused with the related but different ideals introduced in~\cite{HH}, which are referred to by the same name).

 Next, let us consider the monomial ideal $I^m(\mL)\subset R(\mL)$ generated by products $X_aX_b$ for all incomparable pairs $\{a,b\}\subset\mathcal L$.
 Call a monomial $X_{a_1}\ldots X_{a_k}$ \textit{standard} if the elements $a_1,\ldots,a_k$ are pairwise comparable (i.e.\ they form a weak chain).
 Then one sees that the non-standard monomials are a basis of $I^m(\mL)$.